ibelab/tatiana-android-app/README.md

 Base asset quotes, market valuation options and active strategies.
 Evaluation parameters and strategy parameters are set in the central part of each option series.

-Unique parameters of market assessment and st
+Unique parameters of market assessment and strate